Update Network Co-Processor Firmware

 to make the file executable.

 - Copy over the correct

-- Run the following command to use an internal serial port to transfer the file to the EM3587 radio IC.
+- Run the following command to use the internal serial port to transfer the file to the EM3587 or EFR32 radio IC.

 ./flash_firmware -p /dev/ttyxxxx -f ncp-xxx.ebl